 The ski clothing that is available from Rossignol also encompasses the “pure mountain company” philosophy which originated in the early days of Rossignol.
 Clothing is made of fabrics which allow maximum movement and are designed to meet the ski slopes head on.

 Since 1907, many of the designs have changed.
 This doesn’t mean they were badly designed.
 It means that given the materials available at each given time, Rossignol made the very best of the best and have continued to do so.

-Their designers will be on the scene in the future as well, because Rossignol don’t know any other way to work.
-Innovation, new design and aiming for perfection are part of the reason that Rossignol produce the best snow equipment in the world.
+Their designers will be on the scene in the future as well because Rossignol doesn’t know any other way to work.
+Innovation, new design and aiming for perfection are part of the reason why Rossignol produces the best snow equipment in the world.